-Large accelerated filer o Accelerated filer I Non-accelerated filer o Smaller reporting company o
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵
+Yes $\square$ No $\square$

 The aggregate market value of the registrant's Common Stock held by non-affiliates of the registrant as of June 30, 2016, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$297,436,243 based on the closing price of the Common Stock on the Nasdaq Global Market on such date.